 Step 1: Get the Radon Detector

-There are many Radon detectors available, both on the internet and in hardware shops.
-Pick a device that excellently suits your requirements—for speedy results, go for a short-term one; however, for better and more extensive data, go for a long-term one.
+Many Radon detectors are available on the internet and in hardware shops.
+Select a device that perfectly suits your requirements—for speedy results, opt for a short-term one; however, for better and more comprehensive data, choose a long-term one.

 Step 2: Put the detector

-The manufacturer’s guidelines should be followed when placing the detector in the correct place, according to the manufacturer’s instructions.
-In general, the detector should be put in the most living space of your house, far from high humidity, drafts, and heat sources.
+The manufacturer’s instructions should be followed to place the detector correctly, or put it in the most frequently used space of your house, away from high humidity, drafts, and heat sources.
 Be sure to keep it in a quiet area throughout the test period.

 Wait, and then collect the Data

-If you use passive detectors, keep them in place during the suggested testing time.
+If you use .passive, keep them in place during the suggested testing time.
 If you use active detectors, you should monitor your readings frequently.

 Step 4: Request an analysis

-If you have a passive detector, you can send it to the lab you’ve specified to analyze once the test time is over.
-In the case of active detectors, you should review the data and then compare it with the EPA’s recommended action levels (4 piCi/L).
+If you have a passive detector, you can send it to the specified lab once the test time is over.
+For active detectors, review the data and compare it with the EPA’s recommended levels (4 pCi/L).

 Attenuating High Radon Levels

-Don’t be concerned if your test outcome shows high levels of Radon.
+Don’t be concerned.
+I don’t test outcomes or Radon levels.
 Some mitigation options can reduce the amount of Radon found in your Residence.

 Install a Radon Mitigation System

-The most common radon mitigation method is a sub-slab depressurization system, in which a fan and pipe are set up to pull in Radon under the house and let it escape outside.
+The most common radon mitigation method is a sub-slab depressurization system, in which a fan and pipe are installed to pull radon gas under the house and let it escape outside.
 This system can decrease radon levels by 99 percent.

 Enhance the Home Ventilation

 Improving ventilation within your house is a great way to lower the levels of Radon.
-Ensure you open your windows and utilize fans to move air around, especially on the ground and basement flooring.
+Ensure you open your windows and use fans to circulate air, especially on the ground and basement flooring.

 Cover Cracks and Gaps

-Sealing cracks and holes within the walls, foundation, and floors will help stop Radon from getting into the home.
-Make use of caulk as well as other substances specially designed to do this.
+Sealing cracks and holes within the walls, foundation, and floors will help prevent Radon from entering the Home.
+Use caulk and O-rings, which are specially designed for this purpose.

 There are Health Implications of Radon Exposure